qsun21/ETL-Project/README.md

 3.Load

   All of the data was uploaded into a relational database with Postgres.
 The database had 2 main tables for use: 1) beachlab  2)  beachweather.
-  Two tables were able to joining and dsplay data correctly.
+  Two tables were able to joining and display data correctly.